 Make up you mind and then discuss your plan with your mentor.

-COVID-19: It was decided that all the lectures of the winter semester 2020/21 of international programmes (such as MSc CAM) will be given in digital form.
-It can be expected that also for the winter semester 2021/22 we have to distinguish between international programmes and other programmes.
+COVID-19: It was decided that all the lectures of the winter semester 2020/21 and summer semester 2021 of international programmes (such as MSc CAM) will be given in digital form.
+It is likely (but not yet fully clear) that also for the winter semester 2021/22 we have to distinguish between international programmes and other programmes.
 For international programmes – such as MSc CAM – the lecturers should provide online material such that also those students who are stuck abroad due to pandemic travel restrictions can follow the course.
 In the summer semester 2022, as a default, lectures should take place in the lecture halls.
 If you cannot be present, you may contact your lecturers and ask them if they have some online material to share with you.
 Search on https://univis.fau.de and in particular on https://studon.fau.de for your individual courses and check for information in which form the lecture will be presented (digital by zoom, digital by video, …, or in presence form?) and how to obtain the lecture-related material.
 The lecturers should provide information about their lecture before the term starts.
 To find about about the general covid situation at FAU and its impact on teaching please find some links in the bottom part of this page. *******************